zeux/meshoptimizer/README.md

 size_t vertex_count = generateVertexRemap(&remap[0], NULL, index_count, &unindexed_vertices[0], index_count, sizeof(Vertex));
 ```

 Note that in this case we only have an unindexed vertex buffer; the remap table is generated based on binary equivalence of the input vertices, so the resulting mesh will render the same way.

 After generating the remap table, you can allocate space for the target vertex buffer (`vertex_count` elements) and index buffer (`index_count` elements) and generate them:

 ```c++
 meshopt::remapIndexBuffer(indices, NULL, index_count, &remap[0]);
 meshopt::remapVertexBuffer(vertices, &unindexed_vertices[0], index_count, sizeof(Vertex), &remap[0]);
 ```

-You can then further optimize the resulting buffers by calling the other functions on these in-place.
+You can then further optimize the resulting buffers by calling the other functions on them in-place.

 ## Vertex cache optimization